 Boiling ginger, pepper, cumin, peppercorn, tulsi, ginger, and fenugreek in water makes a potent herbal drink.
 Consuming this herbal drink during the rainy season increases immunity and wards off infections.
 You can consume this on a semi-regular basis to stay healthy.

 Consuming soups prepared using lentils and vegetables is highly nutritious.
 These are rich in proteins and provide the body with the required energy.
 Hot soups warm the body as well, which can help to fight a few seasonal illnesses.

 Additional Read: Why a Healthy Diet Plan is Crucial to Maintaining Good Health

 It may be smart to replace milk with curd during monsoons.
-Lactobacillus present in curd aids in digestion and also improves your immunity levels.
+Lactobacillus present in milk aids in digestion and also improves your immunity levels.

 Generally, the digestive system is weaker during the monsoons.
 So, it is better to consume light foods that are easy to digest.
 Eating fried foods causes bloating of the stomach and other complications.
 Further, you should reduce the spice in your food.
 Spices increase your body temperature and blood flow.
 This increased blood circulation may lead to rapid spread of infections in the body.
 Meat is also something you should reduce during this season.
 They are harder to digest but if you must, have them in a stew or a soup.

 It is always advisable to consume easily digestible and freshly cooked meals during monsoons.
 Having fruits and vegetables that have not been stored properly or have stayed out in the humidity attracting moisture and fruit flies, is also a no-no. However, in case you are down with a cold or fever, you need not worry.
 Book an appointment with a specialist close to you using the Bajaj Finserv Health platform and keep yourself safe from infections during the monsoons.